-The 42nd President of the United States was born in Hope, Arkansas, was the Governor of Arkansas before his presidency, and can be occasionally seen at Razorback games.
+The 42nd President of the United States was born in Hope, Arkansas, and was the Governor of Arkansas before his presidency, so he can be occasionally seen at Razorback games.
 There is no higher rank than POTUS, too, so this is easily the biggest fan to be in Fayetteville, and it’s not even close.

 Auburn Tigers: Tim Cook

 When you are the CEO of Apple, and your Twitter bio’s second bullet point is being an Auburn football fan, you immediately top the list.
-The 58-year-old executive, who has a net worth of about $785 million, is all about the Tigers, and Cook definitely has a good rapport with head coach Gus Malzahn.
+The 60-year-old executive, who has a net worth of about $1.5 billion, is all about the Tigers.
+He used to have a good rapport with former head coach Gus Malzahn.
 He needs to get to The Plains ASAP to meet Bryan Harsin.

 Florida Gators: Ric Flair

-Richard Morgan Fliehr was born in Memphis, Tennessee and currently lives in Lawrenceville, Georgia.
+Richard Morgan Fliehr was born in Memphis, Tennessee, and reportedly lives in Charlotte, North Carolina.
 There’s not much allegiance to Florida here, but the wild professional wrestling star rocked a sweet pair of Gators boxers for a big WCW match once, and that alone is good enough to be the biggest celebrity fan from a rather limited selection.

 Georgia Bulldogs: Samuel L. Jackson